badamato/react-shakedown-app/README.md

 <br>

 *Obstacle (Beth) -*
 Never ever assume that the code you serve up operates independently of your partners.
-It was humbling to learn that even though I worked mostly with our database, what I was crafting had to dovetail smoothly with Aylin's
+It was humbling to learn that even though I worked mostly with our database, what I was crafting had to dovetail smoothly with Aylin's code for front-end functionality.
+My server routes for passing JSON data were not dependent on the UI routes but I inadvertently created extra work for Aylin in that she had to pick through my code to wire the sides together.
 ```
 _handleSubmit = event => {
     event.preventDefault();